Lupanar: Brothels

 The Roman word for brothel was lupanar, meaning a wolf den, and a prostitute was called a lupa ("she-wolf").

 Early Pompeian excavators, guided by the strict modesty of the time period, quickly classified any building containing erotic paintings as brothels.
 Using this metric, Pompeii had 35 lupanares.
 Given a population of ten thousand in Pompeii during the first century CE, this leaves one brothel per 286 people or 71 adult males.
-Using a stricter standard for identifying brothels brings the number to a more realistic figure including nine single-room establishments and the Lupanar at VII, 12, 18–20.
+Using stricter and more thorough criteria for identifying brothels brings the number to a more realistic figure of nine single-room establishments and the Lupanar at VII, 12, 18–20.

 Brothels during this period were typically small with only a few rooms.
 Prostitutes worked out of small, individual rooms.
 There were no doors or indications of curtain rods for privacy, with only a small barred window high up on the wall for light.
 The prostitute's individual price was often listed next to the door, as determined by their pimps.
 The Lupanar was the largest of the brothels found in Pompeii with 10 rooms.
 Like other brothels, rooms in the Lupanar were plainly furnished.
 A mattress on a brick platform served as a bed.